 tabindex attribute has three distinct uses:

 tabindex="0"allows elements besides links and form elements to receive keyboard focus.
-It does not change the tab order, but places the element in the logical navigation flow, as if it were a link on the page.
+It does not change the tab order, but places the element in the logical navigation flow, as if it were a link/button on the page.

 tabindex attribute of 1+ explicitly defines the navigation order for focusable elements (typically links and form controls) within a page.
 It can also be used to define whether elements should be focusable or not.